 When will my baby start getting teeth?

-The time for teething varies from baby to baby, but at an average age of 6-8 months.
+The time for teething varies from baby to baby, but the average age is 6-8 months.
 The anterior, or lower, teeth are the first to erupt.

 Baby Bottle Tooth Decay

-Fluoride is a natural element that can strengthen tooth enamel when received in proper doses.
-However, too much fluoride can lead to a chalky white or brows discoloration on the teeth—a condition known as fluorosis.
+Fluoride is a natural element that can strengthen tooth enamel when used in proper doses.
+However, too much fluoride can lead to a chalky white or brown discoloration on the teeth, a condition known as fluorosis.
 Be aware that fluoride intake can come from toothpaste, drinking water, supplements, and diet.

-Be aware that two- and three-year-olds will ingest fluoridated toothpaste because they cannot spit it out.
+Keep in mind that two- and three-year-old children will ingest fluoridated toothpaste because they cannot spit it out.
 Toothpaste ingestion is the leading cause of fluorosis.
-Fluoride supplements should not be given to children under six months of age, and should only be provided at the recommendation of a dentist or pediatrician.
+Fluoride supplements should not be given to children under six months of age and should only be provided at the recommendation of a dentist or pediatrician.